 How can tenosynovitis be treated?

 Painful tendon sheath inflammations (tenosynovitis) are particularly common in the hands and feet.
 Resting the inflamed area for some time usually helps the pain go away.
-If the symptoms don’t go away, physical therapy, injections or – if that doesn’t work – surgery can help.
+If the pain is very severe, it can be treated with steroid injections.
+Surgery is usually only considered if other treatments haven’t helped.

-The inflammation often already clears up after conservative treatment involving immobilization (keeping the affected area still), painkillers and physical therapy.
+The inflammation often already clears up after conservative treatment involving rest, painkillers and physical therapy.
 If the inflammation was caused by a work-related activity, it can be a good idea to make changes in the workplace, such as using an ergonomic mouse for computer work.
 If you aren’t sure whether making changes would be helpful, you can ask for advice – for instance, from an occupational health specialist.